 A new anatomy centre next to Gozo General Hospital in Malta is scheduled to complete this September, as artist’s impressions of the development are released by Barts and The London School of Medicine and Dentistry, Queen Mary University of London.

 Carrying a bespoke design for a modern anatomy centre, the building will be equipped with the most up-to-date facilities to support anatomy and clinical skills teaching.

-The unique facility will be the focus of teaching activity at Barts and The London's Malta campus from September 2018, in time for Year 2 medical students to continue their anatomy studies and for the new intake of first year students.
+The unique facility will be the focus of teaching activity at Queen Mary's Malta campus from September 2018, in time for Year 2 medical students to continue their anatomy studies and for the new intake of first year students.
 The building will also provide office accommodation for academic, technical and administrative staff.

 A central feature of the building is its anatomy lab where students will undertake practicals and tutors will lead demonstrations using anatomical specimens and models.
 The lab will include a dedicated area for learning anatomy through dissection, and will be equipped with facilities for showing clinical images, videos of surgical procedures and specialised computer imaging.

 The building also has a central courtyard, which will provide an outdoor space for students and staff.